-Guiding Principle Disparity Measure Does the Draft Plan have an Adverse Impact on EJ Populations?
-Is the Adverse Impact Disproportionately High?
+GUIDING PRINCIPLE DISPARITY MEASURE DOES THE PLAN HAVE AN ADVERSE IMPACT ON EJ POPULATIONS?
+IS THE ADVERSE IMPACT DISPROPORTIONATELY HIGH?

-Affordable Housing and Transportation Affordability No n/a
+AFFORDABLE Housing and Transportation Affordability No n/a

 Transportation Expenses Mixed (No for Transit Expenses, Yes for Auto Expenses) No

-Connected Proximity to Transit No n/a
+CONNECTED Proximity to Transit No n/a

 Accessibility to Jobs No n/a

-Diverse Access to Opportunity No n/a
+DIVERSE Access to Opportunity No n/a

 Ability to Stay in Place No n/a

-Healthy Access to Parks No n/a
+D HEALTHY Access to Parks No n/a

 Air Quality Impacts No n/a

 Safety from Vehicle Collisions No n/a

 Protection from Natural Disasters No n/a

+Employment Diversity No n/a

+Employment Location No n/a